 Students only need three basic things to be eligible to apply for an MS program: a language certificate, a visa, and a first academic degree.
 However, universities also look for extras which make a student stand out from the other applicants.
 Things like volunteer work, extracurricular activities, or special projects are a few examples of activities that can brighten your CV.
 Carefully read our MS in Germany article for further details on what MS programs are looking for.

-Further ReadingColleges in Germany: A guide for US and other international students
+Further ReadingColleges in Germany: A guide

 MS programs: which university is the right one?